hanhanwu/Hanhan_Conference_Notes/The_AI_Conference2024.md

     * easy tasks like grammer improves faster
     * hard tasks like math improves slower
     * Scaling may not help every LLM task, sometimes smaller language model works better
+* Lessons learned from Fabi.ai
+  * There’s a gap between ML models and business analysis, business questions can vary widely and require more back & forth communication within a short time.
+ML models has challenge to handle such requests. </b>AI can serve as an assistant, and if we want to build real good AI products, we have to understand the business very well.</b>

 ## Startup Tips